stellirin/docker-postgres-windows/README.md

 (An attempt was made to remove `chown` from the Linux based image, but PostgreSQL strongly resists being installed and run as the `root` user.)

+## Entrypoint

+The entrypoint is written as a batch script in the hope that we can eventually run this on `windows/nanoserver`.
+Currently this fails so the full `microsoft/windowsservercore` is used.

+If we can achieve this the base image drops from `4.88GB` to only `357MB`.

 ## Licence

 The files here are under a liberal licence.
 The licence here covers *only* the files in this repository.
 It doesn't cover the PostgreSQL distribution, which has its own licence.
 The licence is subject to change without notice.